 Sticking to a budget can really open up some room in your wallet to save money.
 When you don’t overspend on certain categories, you have more to save to reach your full-time entrepreneurial goals sooner.

-I like using Capital One 360 to keep my savings safe and earning money.
+I like using Ally Bank and Wealthfront (this one pays you more interest) to keep my savings safe and earning money.
 There are loads of websites that help you find the best current rates.
 Earning extra interest on your money can help your savings increase, although slightly, it’s still better than nothing.

 Getting ready to buy another 12 pack of soap, or dish cleaner?
 Why not try and do it yourself?
 Not only can doing housework and building something new be cathartic and save you money, but it can boost your creativity, which we all need in business.